 Medicare Part D Premiums (for Prescription Drug Insurance)

 Medicare Part D provides coverage for prescription medications.
 Like Medicare Part C, Medicare Part D is sold by private insurance companies.
-Premiums are low, ranging around $15 – $100 in most areas depending on coverage options.
 Medicare income limits also apply to Part D, meaning that IRMAA may also increase your Part D Medicare premiums.
 See the chart below for more information:

 to Monthly Premium